In spirit and in look, he is a black-haired Leonardo DiCaprio about to board the Titanic. We regularly work together at the store.

 “You’re acting like you want to tell me a whooole lot,” he says, kindly conciliatory, as he opens his car door, and I open mine, and the next employee is brought out.
 Regardless, there is no point dealing with cops or social workers.
 As soon as the aged-male-flesh meets a female relative of mine their demeanor changes, as if they want to be liked.
 In all the land there are no men.

 Since I was a kid I would go on silent walks, walking the same path around a field over and over.
 Sometimes I would walk around the trampoline for hours.
 This time, I jump for hours, listening to one of the tapes I made for Dawn back when she was into exercising.
 I will have to prepare dinner though no one has given me permission.
 It is another risk of my getting in trouble because Dawn has been locked up in her room for weeks now and can appear at any moment.
 Ray will come home and pretend not to notice.
-Grace and Flower will perform on cue, staying at each other's throats.
+Grace and Rose will perform on cue, staying at each other's throats.

 This time Ray arrives home without Grace; she is officially gone.
 Dawn and Ray's half-conversation, half-argument distracts them from turning on any lights in the house even though dusk is descending.
 For hours the two of them walk back and forth through the house as Dawn tells Ray the story of the ungrateful daughter and Ray goes along with it while interjecting his own thoughts here and there.
 I sit in my door-less room, leaving the lights off, listening.

 A woman with long red hair, freckles, and a field laborer's body took up at the store.
 Her voice is husky, country.
 “Mel and Van?” she says while wrapping food for the night.
 “Them teenagers now.
-My daughter is best friends with Van's little sister, Brittany, got kicked out of second grade for trying to have sex with a boy ...
+My daughter is best friends with Van's little sister, Vera, got kicked out of second grade for trying to have sex with a boy ...
 We renting the old quarters a mile up from the brick house.”

 Bet Mel was glad to look like a boy.
 Bet Van wasn't.